 If you are lazy and just trying to skim through the course then I am going to pass some moral judgement on you.

-You are probably wasting your time because you are just chasing the carrot (that certificate) and are missing out on the opportunity to learn.
+You are probably wasting your time because you are just chasing the carrot (that certificate) and are missing out on the opportunity to learn, yet if the course is dull then you should let every one know.

 If you want to cheat then that comes at a cost.